Swallowed

 Hey you said you would love to die some

-In the middle of a world on a fishhook
+In the middle of a world on a fish hook

-You're the wave, you're the wave, you're the wave
+You're the wave

 Swallowed, borrowed